symbiote-ux/medistock-backend/Readme.md

 ## Overview

-The backend for the Pharmacy Inventory Management is built with Node.js, PostgreSQL, and Prisma.
+The backend for the Medicine Inventory Management is built with Node.js, PostgreSQL, and Prisma.
 It provides API endpoints for managing customers, medicines, authentication, and more.

 ## Prerequisites